ElderMael/patternsfordeliveringmicroservices/manuscript/06-Project_Kickstarters.md

 stacks using project kickstarters as references and prove that they are suitable for the platform.

+The benefits of using project templates as reference architecture is that they avoid having different teams solving the same problems many times.
+They provide a common vocabulary and technology stack for new microservices to use.

 ## Project Templates

 When the first microservices are deployed they are green field projects